 We designed the new Budleigh East neighborhood to facilitate pedestrian, bicycle and vehicular safety.
 Oberlin Road will see road improvements, new sidewalks and dedicated bike lanes from Fairview Road to Oberlin Middle School.

 During construction, we will work with you to clearly communicate all planned road and sidewalk closures in advance and ensure that alternate traffic patterns and pedestrian routes are clearly identified.
-As currently planned, you can expect road and sidewalk closures with the widening of Oberlin Road in January and February 2022.
+As currently planned, you can expect road and sidewalk closures with the widening of Oberlin Road beginning June 13, 2022.
+You can learn more about road detours and timing here.

 If you are interested in Hayes Barton Place (senior life plan community), go to Hayes Barton Place for more details.
 The best way to express interest in any of the other residential offerings is to sign up on the Budleigh East website, indicating the type of product that interests you most.